Updated render of the central installation

 Institutional Alignment: The Hum aligns with institutions that support immersive, material-driven installations exploring land, memory, and the shifting American ideal.
 Its intersection of painting, sculpture, and sound expands contemporary conversations around landscape and historical mythmaking.
 Artists such as Robert Smithson, Ana Mendieta, and Maya Lin have explored similar ideas of land as a site of memory and transformation.
 The use of found materials and industrial remnants echoes the approaches of Cornelia Parker, Rachel Whiteread, and Theaster Gates, repurposing remnants of destruction into something new.
 Sound elements, like the persistent lawnmower hum, create an immersive psychological space similar to Susan Philipsz and Janet Cardiff's work, drawing from historical and contemporary influences.

-Public and Private Spaces: The flexibility of the format allows the work to be both a private, introspective museum piece and a public, interactive installation.
+Spaces for Dialogue: The flexibility of the format allows the work to be both a private, introspective museum piece and a public space for facilitated dialogue and shared reflection.

-Acknowledgment: Indigenous peoples have inhabited the land for millennia, and I recognize the historical injustices they have faced.
-This work explores my relationship with this landscape, acknowledging its natural beauty and the social and environmental challenges it faces.
-It does not seek to romanticize rural life or erase the complex realities of those who live there.
+Acknowledgement: Indigenous peoples have inhabited the land for millennia, and I acknowledge the historical injustices they have faced.
+I aim to create a dialogue space that recognizes the natural beauty of this landscape and the social and environmental challenges it faces.
+The redacted landscapes are designed to help with this.
+This work is intended to invite diverse perspectives and does not seek to romanticize rural life or erase the complex realities of those who live there.

 Longleaf, 2017 - 2024